Danielle Allard, PhD, MISt

 My previous research on the SSHRC funded (2013-2017) Digital Archives and Marginalized Communities project examined how digital information systems and archival platforms can be used to create participatory activist archives that challenge violent, colonizing, and stigmatizing representations of Indigenous peoples - especially women and girls - and of sex work activists.
 Building on this work, and in partnership with Sex Professionals of Canada's Executive Director Amy Lebovitch and Dr. Shawna Ferris, my present SSHRC funded research (2018-2022) on the Sex Work Activist Histories Project (SWAHP) engages in an exploration of sex work activism in Canada and the production of related histories and representations.

-In collaboration with Dr. Tami Oliphant and former SLIS student Angela Lieu, my most recent research draws from feminist anti-violence frameworks to examine patron-perpetrated sexual harassment in libraries.
+In collaboration with Dr. Tami Oliphant and former SLIS student Angela Lieu, our most recent SSHRC funded research (2024-2027) draws from feminist anti-violence frameworks to examine patron-perpetrated sexual harassment in libraries.

 Courses